-The biggest hurdle has been waiting for warm enough weather in the spring to terminate the cover crops, but the health and wellness of his soil far outweighs the challenges.
-Water used to sit in certain areas of his fields but within a couple years of adopting cover crops and no till practices, he saw the water infiltrate much quicker into the soil.
+The biggest hurdle has been waiting for warm enough weather in the spring to terminate the cover crops, but the health and wellness of Wayne’s soil far outweighs the challenges.
+Water used to sit in certain places in the field but it now infiltrates much quicker into the soil, an improvement Wayne attributes to cover crops and no till practices.
 The healthier soil has also led to healthier crops, decreasing chances of disease.

-He advises farmers who are curious about these practices to try planting cover crops on a few acres to see how it goes.
+Wayne advises farmers who are curious about these practices to try planting cover crops on a few acres first to see how it goes.

 Hilltop Farm is an 100-acre dairy operation with about 50 heads of cattle.
 The name “Hilltop Farm” was coined by Wayne’s father because the farm is on higher ground compared to the area around it.

 Conservation practices at work